GRAPHIC-Take Five: A bull with underlying health conditions | Business

 GRAPHIC-Take Five: A bull with underlying health conditions

-(Refiles to change chart on U.S. earnings section) 1/EUROPE: FINAL COUNTDOWN Southern European bonds and the euro have rallied hard in the two months since France and Germany mooted a 750 billion-euro ($848 billion) post-COVID-19 recovery fund.
+(Repeats story published on Friday, no changes to text) 1/EUROPE: FINAL COUNTDOWN Southern European bonds and the euro have rallied hard in the two months since France and Germany mooted a 750 billion-euro ($848 billion) post-COVID-19 recovery fund.
 On July 17-18, European leaders meet to hammer out details.
 But differences remain on whether the fund should be based on loans or grants; if the proposal stumbles, markets will take it badly.
 Even a watered-down deal would be significant as it will allow the bloc to move towards mutualising debts.
 It could mark Europe's "Hamilton moment" - a reference to the first U.S. Treasury Secretary Alexander Hamilton who in the 1790s engineered a deal allowing the federal government to assume the debts of individual states, selling Treasury bonds to fund them.

 The European Central Bank, meanwhile, meets on Thursday.
 Decisive EU action to revive the economy would ease pressure on the bank to deliver more stimulus.
 It might then consider buying more supranational debt for its asset-purchase scheme, as a recovery fund would help make the EU the region's biggest supranational issuer. - Merkel wants swift EU deal on COVID economic recovery to grow unity - ECB will be as innovative as needed with policy tools- Villeroy 2/A HEALTHY BULL?
 A recent editorial in the official China Securities Journal calling for a healthy bull market fuelled an equity buying rush, lifting stocks 14% already in July.